 There shall be no audio coverage of conferences between attorneys and clients, or between co-counsel and clients or parties, or between counsel and the judge held at the bench.
 There shall be no extended coverage of any conference or proceedings held in the chambers of a judge or any in camera proceeding.

 A party may object to extended coverage at the beginning of any new stage of the case.
 If a party objects or if the court orders on its own motion, a hearing will be held to determine whether extended coverage will be allowed for that stage of the case.
 The media have standing to be heard at the hearing and may present evidence.
 Any objection by a party to extended coverage must be made before extended coverage begins for that stage of the case.
 If no party objects, no hearing will be held.

 When a request for extended coverage has been denied, the media or any party may seek review of the order by filing a motion with the appropriate administrative judge.
 A motion for review shall be filed no later than 5 days after the filing of the order regarding coverage.
 A party may seek appellate review of an order regarding extended coverage, including any such order issued by the administrative judge, but immediate appellate review of such an order is not available as a matter of right.

-A judge may, whether or not extended coverage has been otherwise allowed, grant a timely request by a party, a member of the public, or an individual member of the media, to tape record proceedings by means of a small, hand-held recorder with a built-in microphone and operated from the seat of the person who made the request.
+A judge may, whether or not extended coverage has been otherwise allowed, grant a timely request by a party, a member of the public, or an individual member of the media, to audio record proceedings by means of a small electronic device such as laptops, tablets, cell phones or smart phones with a built-in microphone and operated from the seat of the person who made the request.